 - (HS1) Stacky Hamiltonian Actions and Symplectic Reduction, with R. Sjamaar and C. Zhu (2018).
 In International Mathematics Research Notices.

 - (ABHL2) Langlands duality and Poisson-Lie duality via cluster theory and tropicalization, with A. Alekseev, A. Berenstein, and Y. Li (2018).

 - (ABHL1) Poisson Structures and Potentials, with A. Alekseev, A. Berenstein, and Y. Li (2017).
 In Lie Groups, Geometry, and Representation Theory.

-In Fall 2019 I am a TA for Math 2930, Differential Equations for Engineers.
+In Fall 2019 I was a TA for Math 2930, Differential Equations for Engineers.

 In Fall 2018 I was an instructor for Math 1120, Calculus II.

 In Summer 2018 I was an instructor for Math 1110, Calculus I.

 In Fall 2017 I taught intermediate algebra at Cayuga Correctional Facility with the Cornell Prison Education Program.
 I also graded for Math 4420, Combinatorics II.

 In the academic year 2016-2017, I attended the Master Class in Geometry, Topology, and Physics at the University of Geneva in Switzerland.

 In Spring 2016 I was an instructor for Math 1110, Calculus I.